 With John playing the trumpet, Keith practicing the clarinet, and Claire working on her scales at the piano, the house was rarely quiet.

-Some of Claire’s fondest childhood memories are of the parties that centered around a decrepit old piano in the basement.
-This was the sixties and the seventies; the piano was painted yellow, its bench was orange, and the walls were covered with fake wood paneling.
+Some of Claire’s fondest childhood memories are of the parties that centred around a decrepit old piano in the basement.
+This was the sixties and the seventies; the piano was painted yellow, its bench was orange, and the walls were covered with fake wood panelling.

 These were simpler times: no computers, no cell phones, no Internet, no Facebook, and only three channels on the TV.
 There were fewer distractions.